-Setting up the plugin cache
+Setting up the Plugin Cache

 Some plugins will need to be extracted by the Python eggs runtime (pkg_resources), so that their contents are actual files on the file system.
-The directory in which they are extracted defaults to .python-eggs in the home directory of the current user, which may or may not be a problem.
-You can, however, override the default location using the PYTHON_EGG_CACHE environment variable.
+The directory in which they are extracted defaults to '.python-eggs' in the home directory of the current user, which may or may not be a problem.
+You can however override the default location using the PYTHON_EGG_CACHE environment variable.

-To do this from the Apache configuration, use the SetEnv directive:
+To do this from the Apache configuration, use the SetEnv directive as follows:

-'''

 SetEnv PYTHON_EGG_CACHE /path/to/dir

-'''

-This works whether you're using the CGI or the mod python front-end.
+This works whether you are using the CGI or the mod python front-end.
 Put this directive next to where you set the path to the Trac environment, i.e. in the same <Location> block.